AntoineRichard/MoonSuperResolution/README.md

 # This repository aims at teaching GANs to increase the resolution of Lunar DEMs (Digital Elevation Maps) leveraging satellite imagery (WAC from LRO).

-## Downloadng and formating the data
+## Downloading and formating the data
 First, to download the data, run the following script.
 These files will take about 18Gb:\
 `./get_data.sh`